msolters/wifi-control-node/README.md

 The `.password` property is optional and may be omitted for open networks.

 > Note: The only types of networks tested to work on Windows so far are WPA2-Personal and Open.
+Any type of security is expected to work on Linux and MacOS.

 ## Reset Wireless Interface
 ```js